Forward Event-Chain Monte Carlo: Fast sampling by randomness control in irreversible Markov chains: Piecewise deterministic Markov processes for Monte Carlo methods

-Ideally, one would like to find the optimal set of directions necessary for ergodicity and allowing for an efficient exploration but, contrary to physics, many statistical models are not chosen based on some a priori knowledge or a basis allowing for an efficient factorization.
-In the absence of natural symmetry similar to the divergence-free condition, a local symmetry is again imposed by a deterministic change of directions, which comes down to a skew-detailed balance.
-In addition, to ensure ergodicity of some of these methods, for example the BPS, the direction has to be resampled according to $\loiy$ during the simulation.
-The Zig-Zag (ZZ) process does not however suffer from this issue \cite{bierkens:roberts:zitt;2017}, as it relies on a reduction of the multidimensional problem into a collection of unidimensional ones through factorization.
+Ideally, one would like to find the optimal set of directions necessary for ergodicity and allowing for an efficient exploration and update the direction among this set at events.
+But, contrary to physics, many statistical models are not chosen based on some a priori knowledge or a basis allowing for an efficient factorization and it is not possible to rely on a sparse direction set.
+Also, in the absence of natural symmetry similar to the divergence-free condition, a local symmetry is again imposed by a deterministic change of directions, which comes down to a skew-detailed balance.
+Finally, to ensure ergodicity of some of these methods, e.g. BPS, the direction has to be resampled, partially or totally, according to $\loiy$ during the simulation and this refreshment has a direct impact on the asymptotic variance of the Monte Carlo estimators, see \eg~\cite{andrieu2019peskun}.
+Ergodicity can also be ensured by a line partition of the state space, as done originally in the lifting framework and is the case in the Zig-Zag (ZZ) scheme \citep{bierkens:roberts:zitt;2017}, which relies on a reduction of the multidimensional problem into a collection of unidimensional ones through factorization.
+This approach can lead to a slow exploration if the direction lines are not aligned on the target distribution and is relying on a collection of unidimensional skew-detailed balances.

 The object of this paper is to show that such additional symmetry is not needed to design general irreversible schemes and how to do so.
 One of the key ideas is to rely on a stochastic picture by considering the full probability distribution of the direction at the events.
-Such randomized change of directions were first considered by \cite{michel:2016} and \cite{bierkens:fearnhead:roberts:2016}, but without specifying this distribution and highlighting the role played by the decomposition along the potential gradient.
+Such randomized change of directions were first considered by \cite{michel:2016} and \cite{bierkens:fearnhead:roberts:2016}, but without specifying this general distribution and highlighting the role played by the decomposition along the potential gradient.
 In addition, we propose new refreshment strategies which, by being coupled to the stochastic direction changes, reduce the amount of noise needed for ergodicity and therefore limit the diffusive behaviour.
 We name this generalized class of PDMC algorithms \emph{Forward} Event-Chain Monte Carlo as the underlying process keeps on going forward, while breaking free from local symmetry.
 We finally exhibit how the new degrees of freedom of refreshment and direction changes of the Forward EC methods can improve on existing PDMC methods and do not require any fine tuning to be efficient.